 We will begin to learn how to knit a scarf from its simplest possible variant.
 For example, let our scarf is a rectangular 8 inches (20 cm) wide and 50 inches (150 cm) long.
 Here are the steps you have to follow while knitting a scarf.

 Let's continue with our scarf.
 The knitting chart below shows you the knitting symbols which were used for this pattern.

 Three cable Patterns # 1 (9 stitches) and # 2 (18 stitches) are separated from each other by the 12 stitches of the knit strips on the right side of a scarf ( 12 purl stitches on the wrong side).

 The patterns #1 and #2 are the sets of the quite traditional cables.

-Cover a scarf with a wet piece of fabric.
+Cover the scarf with a damp piece of fabric - a non textured dish cloth works well.
 Hold the iron above, iron your scarf.
 Don't press your iron the way you usually ironing!
 Just push the steam through the fabric and into the scarf.
 Let it stay for a while till it is completely dry.